newmarcel/MKDSlideViewController/README.md

-# MKDSlideViewController #
+# MKDSlideViewController#
+*2013 Edition*

 ## About ##

-*MKDSlideViewController* is a copy of the sliding view controller user interface found in the recently released **[Facebook]** App and in **[Path 2.0]**.
+*MKDSlideViewController* is a shameless copy of the sliding view controller user interface found in popular apps like **[Facebook]** or **[Path]**.

-The Slide View Controller was tested with iOS 5.0 and relies on the built-in container view controller methods (see Documentation for UIViewController) in iOS 5.0.
+The Slide View Controller was developed for the iOS 6.1 SDK, but should work with iOS 5.0.

 *All files in this project can be freely used and modified under the [MIT] license*

-## Disclaimer + Help Needed! ##
+## Migration from the legacy version ##

-Help for conforming to the iOS 5 container view controller is welcomed.

-Also these features are missing:

-- MKDSlideViewControllerDelegate
-- iPad support
-- efficiency testing and optimizations
+The *2013 Edition* of *MKDSlideViewController* is not fully compatible with the previous version.
+The old version has been moved to the **"legacy"** branch of this repository.

+The slide view controller is now accessible from its child view controllers through a *UIViewController+MKDSlideViewController* category.

+You are now responsible for the appearance of the main view controller.
+It won't be wrapped in a UINavigationController instance and has no default menu button.

+This example code has been updated for UIStoryboards and the replacement of the main view controller is now hassle-free *(I hope!)* and also animated.

 ## Usage ##

-See `ExampleProject` for a basic usage example.
+See the *ExampleProject* folder for a basic usage example.
+You can add this repository as a submodule to your project and add the following files to your Xcode project:

+- MKDSlideViewController.h
+- MKDSlideViewController.m
+- UIViewController+MKDSlideViewController.h
+- UIViewController+MKDSlideViewController.m

+**Be aware:** *MKDSlideViewController* doesn't play nice with a MainStoryboard in your project yet.
+It must be setup in your App Delegate.
+You can always instantiate a Storyboard after that.

+## ARC ##

+This project doesn't use ARC.
+If your project is ARC-enabled, add `-fno-objc-arc` to all *MKDSlideViewController* source files in your project target's build phases.

 ## Screenshots ##